rails/rails/guides/source/form_helpers.md

 would be able to get the value of this field in the controller with `params[:query]`.

 When naming inputs, Rails uses certain conventions that make it possible to submit parameters with non-scalar values such as arrays or hashes, which will also be accessible in `params`.
-You can read more about them in the [For Input Naming Conventions and Params Hash](#form-input-naming-conventions-and-params-hash) section of this guide.
+You can read more about them in the [Form Input Naming Conventions and Params Hash](#form-input-naming-conventions-and-params-hash) section of this guide.
 For details on the precise usage of these helpers, please refer to the [API documentation](https://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html).

 #### Checkboxes

 Checkboxes are form controls that give the user a set of options they can enable or disable.

-For example, these two checkboxes in form:
+For example, these two checkboxes in a form:

 ```erb
 <%= form.check_box :fiction %>